HighResMusicPlayer/hrmp/CONTRIBUTING.md

 * Discuss the feature
 * Do development
-  + Follow the code style - use the `uncrustify.sh` script
+  + Follow the code style - use the `clang-format.sh` script
 * Commits should be atomic and semantic.
 Therefore, squash your pull request before submission and keep it rebased until merged
   + If your feature has independent parts submit those as separate pull requests